CoulKe/imdb/README.md

 ## SETUP
 Run ``` npm install ``` to install all the dependecies

-Go to [omdb] ('http://www.omdbapi.com') to get your api key and put it inside the app.js file at the top
+Go to [omdb]('http://www.omdbapi.com') to get your api key and put it inside the app.js file at the top

 Run ``` npm start ``` to run the app